Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 Machine Learning works to learn what happens in real-time as the user is on the platform.

-Like Facebook and Twitter, AI is used on Linkedin in the background to check for harmful content.
+Like Facebook and Twitter, AI is used on Linkedin to control the harmful content.

-Firstly Linked in identifies a set of words and sentences to add in a blacklist.
-Once a profile was found posting about content in the blacklist they would delete the account.
+In order to get rid of it, firstly Linkedin identifies a set of words and sentences to add in a blacklist.
+Once a profile posting the blacklisted content, the account will be deleted.

-Even though it seems to have a good outcome, the approach resulted to be a manual process after all.
+It seems as a good outcome, however the approach resulted to be a manual process after all.

 There were chances of misunderstanding context which made it impossible to do it fully automatically.